 The forwarding path convergence delay starts when the failure is detected by a router and ends when the forwarding path between the sender and receiver stabilizes over the final shortest path after the failure.
 After that, all the packets are delivered along the converged path.
 Note the forwarding path convergence delay is different from the routing convergence time.
 The forwarding path convergence delay ends when each node on the path from our sender to receiver has converged to the final next hop, but other remote nodes in the simulation may still be experiencing path changes.
+Note that the routing convergence time of DBF and RIP are measured by looking at the last triggered update messages, while the real convergence is achieved through a broadcast message.
+Therefore the numbers shown in the figure might be up to five seconds shorter than the actual convergence time, but it doesn't affect our observation that Figure 7(a) shows that path convergence delay, especially those of BGP and BGP', are above zero even at high degrees.

-Figure 6(a) shows the average forwarding convergence delay, and Figure 6(b) shows the average time for the routing protocol to converge.
-Figure 3 has shown that there are basically no packet drops with DBF, BGP', and BGP in networks with node degree 6 and higher.
-Note however, that Figure 6(a) shows that path convergence delay, especially those of BGP and BGP', are above zero even at high degrees.
+Figure 7(a) shows the average forwarding convergence delay, and Figure 7(b) shows the average time for the routing protocol to converge.
+Figure 4 has shown that there are basically no packet drops with DBF, BGP', and BGP in networks with node degree 6 and higher.
+Note however,